Conformal Invariance of Spin Correlations in the Planar Ising Model: Holomorphic Spinors and Correlation Functions

 The crucial ingredient of our proofs is the interplay between (a) the values of discrete spinor observables near their branching points, which are related to the ratios of spin correlations by Lemma~\ref{lem:ratios-disc-magnet-spinor}, and (b) the mid-range behavior of these observables, which can be further related to the asymptotics expansions of their scaling limits (\ref{eq: expansion-a}),~(\ref{eq: expansion-b}).

 As a main tool to relate (a) and (b), we use a \emph{full-plane version $F_{\left[\mathbb{C}_{\delta},a\right]}$ of the spinor observable} (since we are interested in local considerations, it is sufficient to stick to the case of one marked point).
-In principle, it can be constructed as an infinite-volume limit of the finite-domain observables, but we prefer a more descriptive strategy, which is outlined after the following lemma claiming the existence of $F_{\left[\mathbb{C}_{\delta},a\right]}$.
+Though it could be constructed as an infinite-volume limit of the finite-domain observables, we prefer a more explicit strategy, which is outlined after the following lemma claiming the existence of $F_{\left[\mathbb{C}_{\delta},a\right]}$.

-\begin{lem} For $a\in\mathcal{V}_{\mathbb{\C}_\delta}^\circ$, there exists a (unique) s-holomorphic spinor $F_{\left[\mathbb{C}_{\delta},a\right]}:\mathcal{V}^{cm}_{[\C,a^\rightarrow]}\rightarrow \C$ such that $F_{\left[\mathbb{C}_{\delta},a\right]}(a+\frac{3\delta}{2})=1$ and $F(z)=o(1)$ as $z\to\infty$.
+\begin{lem} For $a\in\mathcal{V}_{\mathbb{\C}_\delta}^\circ$, there exists a (unique) s-holomorphic spinor $F_{\left[\mathbb{C}_{\delta},a\right]}:\mathcal{V}^{\mathrm{cm}}_{[\C_\delta,a^\rightarrow]}\rightarrow \C$ such that $F_{\left[\mathbb{C}_{\delta},a\right]}(a+\frac{3\delta}{2})=1$ and $F_{\left[\mathbb{C}_{\delta},a\right]}(z)=o(1)$ as $z\to\infty$.
 Moreover,